Adjoint action of automorphism groups on radical endomorphisms, generic equivalence and Dynkin quivers: Introduction

-\begin{theorem} If $\Delta(\s)$ is a tree, then there is an open dense $S(d)$ orbit in the nilpotent radical $\n(d)$ for all $d$, if and only if $\Delta(\s)$ is a Dynkin quiver. \end{theorem}

-The remainder of this paper is organized as follows.
-In Section 1 we recall basic facts on quivers and their representations.
-In Section 2 we give a definition of the class of Lie algebras $\s(d)$ using root spaces in $\gl_t$, and in Section 3 we show how these algebras can be realized as endomorphism algebras of projective representations of a quiver with relations.
-In Section 4 we recall results of Br\"{u}stle-Hille \cite{HB} and Hille-Vossieck \cite{HV} on the use of double quivers to parameterize $AutP$-orbits of radical endomorphisms of projective representations $P$.
-In Section 5 we recall a result of Voigt and prove a fundamental inequality on the dimensions of stabilizers of radical endomorphisms.
-In Section 6 we recall the construction in type $\mathbb{A}$, and simplify the proofs using the fundamental inequality.
-Using the construction in type $\mathbb{A}$ we prove our main technical results in Section 7 and prove Theorems \ref{QuiverTheorem} and \ref{LieTheorem} in Section 8.
+The paper is organized as follows.
+In Section 1 we recall basic facts on quivers and their representations, and introduce the notion of a generic section and generic equivalence.
+In Section 2 we recall results of Br\"{u}stle and Hille \cite{HB}, and Hille and Vossieck \cite{HV} on the use of double quivers to parameterise $\Aut_A P$-orbits of radical endomorphisms of projective representations $P$.
+In Section 3 we recall Voigt's lemma for quiver representations and give a criterion for rigidity of good representations.
+In Section 4, using the criterion for rigidity, we give new simpler proofs to show that representations constructed for type $\mathbb{A}$ in \cite{BHRR, JSY} have dense open orbits.
+Using this construction in type $\mathbb{A}$ and the criterion in Section 3, we prove the main results in Section 5 and Section 6.